gs-ntiwari/Computer-Vision/README.md

 # Computer-Vision

-Please refer to the wiki of this repository to read the details of each project.
+For descriptiom of each project, please refer to the pdf report specific to each project in its folder.